-Before you get in your hot tub, test its levels again to make sure they’re where they need to be and adjust again if necessary.
+Before you get in, test the hot tub chemical levels again to make sure they’re where they need to be, then you can make any further adjustments if necessary.

 Hot tub chemicals could be harmful to the environment, so they need to be disposed of properly.

 If you have leftover hot tub chemicals you no longer need, consider giving them to another hot tub owner.